 This film terrified me in ways I didn’t expect.

 It’s a folktale, a horror story, a cautionary fable, and a biblical parable rolled into one.
-There’s very little gore or bloodshed (but what there is will scar you), yet every minute of it feels like the air is being sucked from the room.
+There’s very little gore or bloodshed, and yet every minute of it feels like air escaping from the room.

 Nestled deep in the bosom of the Andes, a small village of isolated cultists live out their daily lives under the rule of the monstrous El Señor.
-His wife has recently passed, leaving behind four daughters who speak of her absence as if she were an angel.
-By chance one of the girls, Yuma, discovers a tape player in the forest, still turned on and playing Mozart.
+His wife has recently passed, leaving behind four daughters, who speak of her absence as if she were an angel.
+By chance, one of the girls, Yuma, discovers a tape player in the forest, still turned on and playing Mozart.
 It’s the first time she’s ever heard music in her life, and the heavenly melody enchants her.
-El Señor, believing any beauty of that magnitude must contain evil as well, confiscates the tape player.
+El Señor, believing any beauty of that magnitude must contain evil, confiscates the tape player.

 His grasp on the community is failing.
-Faith is a hard commodity to deal in.
-So he announces the arrival of the messiah, the reincarnation of Jesus himself, in the body of a blue eyed, blond hair boy, who seems to have arrived from nowhere.
-He locks the boy in a stable and keeps him from food and water to suss out his divinity.
-But Yuma has a secret: She knows where the boy came from, and what happened to his mother.
-As people begin to remember that this isn’t the first messiah that El Señor has promised, their aggressions, frustrations, and sexual monstrosity begin to surface.
+Faith is a hard commodity to sell.
+So he announces the arrival of the messiah, the reincarnation of Jesus himself, in the body of a blue-eyed, blond hair boy, who seems to have arrived from nowhere.
+He locks the boy in a stable and keeps him from food and water to verify his divinity.
+But Yuma has a secret: she knows where the boy came from and what happened to his mother.
+As people begin to remember that this isn’t the first messiah that El Señor has promised them, the aggressions, frustrations, and sexual monstrosity begin to surface.

-LUZ looks like it was shot in paradise, there’s no other way to describe it.
+LUZ looks as if filmed in paradise.
 There’s an ethereal quality to this world that feels far removed from reality.
-The skies are forever painted in vanilla and crimson.
-The horizon stretches forever to caress the mountain peaks.
-The forests are lush and deep.
+The skies stretch forever in hues of vanilla and crimson, and the forests are lush and deep.
 Beauty is highlighted by the absence of things.
 There is nothing beyond this realm.
 It’s so captivating that by the time we realize there’s also no escape, director Juan Diego Escobar Alzate has already ensnared us into El Señor’s trap.

 By the time we begin to look elsewhere, the grainy image reveals perpetually disheveled faces, endless sweat, and grime for days.
-The film feels heavy and humid, as if the temperatures from far away seep through the canvas.
-Alzate keeps the framing tight when he’s with people, and wide as they are alone.
-Community is oppressive, nature is limitless, and the closer we’re drawn in the hotter the room gets.
+The film feels heavy and humid as if the temperatures from far away seep through the canvas.
+Alzate keeps the framing tight when he’s with people and vast as they are alone.
+Community is oppressive; nature is limitless.
+And the closer we’re drawn in, the hotter the room gets.

-This is Alzate’s first feature film and it’s a remarkable debut.
+LUZ is Alzate’s first feature film, and it’s a remarkable debut.
 His story is told with tense minimalism without any extra fat on it.
-It also resists the urges that most new storytellers fall into, and reigns the visuals in at every turn instead of showing everything.
+It also resists the urges that most new storytellers fall into and reigns in the visuals instead of showing everything.
 The decision pays off in spades, as the implications are far more horrifying.
 Only a single scene tips the scales, but it’s the kind of moment that people will speak of for years to come.

-Only the dreamlike pacing stumbles and the film would be better off at a bit shorter length.
+Only the dreamlike pacing stumbles, and the film would be better off at a bit shorter length.
 But I have no idea where to even begin cutting – there isn’t a single moment that feels superfluous.
-It’s entirely possible that the oppressive mood is so much my body just yearned for escape before the end.
+For some, the oppressive mood may be too much.
+My body yearned for escape before the end.